Clematis Planting and Pruning Tips

 What Group is My Clematis In?

-If you are not sure which group your Clematis is in, I recommend this Fine Gardening article that lists many of the commonly sold Clematis by group.
+If you are not sure which group your Clematis is in, we recommend this Fine Gardening article that lists many of the commonly sold Clematis by group.
 We also list the Pruning Groups here on our website in our plant catalog.

 Estabrook's carries Group 2 and 3 Clematis, including Patio Clematis.